 The Robbins Ave.
-Community garden is located in the Westside at the corner of Robbins Ave and Bradford St. The garden got it’s start in 2007 as a project of the Westside Initiative.
-Current gardener’s hours at the Robbins Ave garden are Tuesdays from 10-12 and by appointment by contacting firstname.lastname@example.org.
-This garden hosts several volunteer and work groups including a group from Guidewire and community social Solutions.
-The food grown at the Robbins Ave garden is donated to the Christian Center which is just down the street.
-The city garden program also facilitates the gardens at the Christian Center, which consists of 8 raised beds.
+Christian Center Community garden is located next the the Christian Center in the Westside.
+Current gardener’s hours at the Robbins Ave garden are Tuesdays from 11-1 and by appointment by contacting firstname.lastname@example.org.
+This garden hosts several volunteer and work groups including a group from Roots Rising and Transitions program for youth.
+The produce grown at this garden is donated to the Christian Center .

 The Silvio Conte Community School is home to another community garden site on the Westside.
 Through a close relationship with Berkshire Children and Families, this garden serves as an educational site for after school programs such as the Conte Kid’s Club.
-The food grown at this garden site is brought directly to the Conte School kitchen and used in the school lunch program.
-It is also distributed to the Conte Kid’s Club students.
-Gardener’s hours at the Conte School garden are on Mondays from 3:30-5 during the school year and Mondays 10-12pm during summer break.
+During the summer the Marilyn Hamilton Sports and Literacy Program/Christian Center WCEP summer camps have gardening activities provided at this location.
+The food grown at this garden site is taken home by the children and families of the Conte Kids Club.
+Gardener’s hours at the Conte School garden are on Mondays from 3-5:30 during the school year and Mondays 10-12pm during summer break.

 The Rice Silk Mill ‘Garden of Eatin’ in the Morningside neighborhood is a collaboration between the City of Pittsfield and Berkshire Housing Services.
 Gardener’s hours are Tuesdays from 1-3 and by appointment by email@example.com.
 Their are 13 raised bed plots at this garden site.
 About half of the beds are used for residents of the Rice Silk Mill and Cherry St. as personal community garden plots.
 The other beds grow food which is donated to the Berkshire Dream Center food pantry which is just down the street from the garden.